mikkelsvartveit/thesis/preproject/content/04-methods.md

 ## Inclusion criteria and quality assessment

-All 162 identified research papers across the two parts of our review are assessed using inclusion and quality criteria, and excluded from the review if the article is found to be irrelevant.
+We assessed all 162 identified research papers using inclusion criteria and quality assessment, excluding those found to be irrelevant to our two-part review.
 This leaves us with a selection of high quality and highly relevant primary studies to be further analyzed in the review.
-The inclusion criteria (IC) and quality criteria (QC) were selected based on our research questions for each topic, and applied through three steps:
+The inclusion criteria were selected based on our research questions for each topic.
+Articles were filtered through three steps:

-- Exclusion of papers after applying IC on the abstract
+- Exclusion of papers after applying inclusion criteria on the abstract
-- Exclusion of papers after applying IC on full-text
+- Exclusion of papers after applying inclusion criteria on full text
-- Exclusion of papers after QC on full-text
+- Exclusion of papers after quality assessment on full text

 The ML-ISA inclusion criteria focuses on filtering out articles that do not require disassembling the binary prior to applying machine learning, as this requires detailed knowledge about the instruction set.
 In addition, for the article to be considered relevant, we require that the proposed method attempts to aid software reverse engineering.
 CNN-BCA inclusion criteria are less strict, and do not require the article to focus on reverse engineering specifically.
 We wish to discover ways of applying CNN to binary code directly, which predominantly implies excluding papers that require disassembled input.
-The specific IC and QC for both topics are:
+The specific inclusion criteria for both topics are:

 <!-- TODO: **(Some mention of quality assesment would be nice ? )** -->